gitlabhq/omnibus-gitlab/doc/settings/database.md

 This command performs the following steps:
 1. Checks to ensure the database is in a known good state
-1. Shuts down the existing database
+1. Shuts down the existing database, any unecessary services, and enables the gitlab deploy page.
 1. Changes the symlinks in `/opt/gitlab/embedded/bin/` for PostgreSQL to point to the newer version of the database
 1. Creates a new directory containing a new, empty database with a locale matching the existing database
 1. Uses the `pg_upgrade` tool to copy the data from the old database to the new database
 1. Moves the old database out of the way
 1. Moves the new database to the expected location
 1. Calls `sudo gitlab-ctl reconfigure` to do the required configuration changes, and start the new database server.
+1. Start the remaining services, and remove the deploy page.
 1. If any errors are detected during this process, it should immediately revert to the old version of the database.

 Once this step is complete, verify everything is working as expected.